What is Intense Pulsed Light? (IPL)

 If you are over-treated, the specialist goes over the area too much or if it’s for pigmentation and you are doing a whole face, the first time you hold the machine one way across the face, and in the next session you would go the other way, and that would fix the stripes.
 Although sometimes the stripes can be burnt.

-I recently had a client that told me her clinic told her she had to buy $200 worth of their creams before she could be treated?
+I was asked to buy $200 worth of creams before I could be treated? is it necessary?

 Unless your skin is highly dehydrated requirements for particular skin products is a ploy.
 It is true that you do get better results if you use better products but it is NOT necessary to use clinics products to get IPL no matter how fabulous the machine.